ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 ``x`` is a ``Symbol`` naming one of the fields of the record, the field is in scope and is not existentially quantified or higher-rank.

+When a constraint is solved automatically, GHC will generate a dictionary with an implementation of ``modifyField``, as if an instance for ``SetField`` existed.
+It will not actually generate instances of ``SetField``, however, because instances have global scope whereas ``SetField`` constraints are solved automatically only if the field is in scope.
+(This is identical to the behaviour for ``HasField``.)

 If ``R x y`` is a record type with a field ``f :: T x`` belonging to constructors ``MkR1`` and ``MkR2`` but not ``MkR3``, the generated dictionary for ``SetField "f" (R x) a`` will be equivalent to: ::